 Ferry to Wakkanai & Farewells

 This morning we will board a ferry for Wakkanai just before 9:00 am, and say our goodbyes at Wakkanai Ferry Terminal at around 10:30 am.
+(B)

 Please note that the stroke on the map doesn’t indicate the actual hiking routes.

-Tour Meeting Point
+Travel to the Meeting Point

 We will meet in Central Wakkanai between 8:30 am and 9:00 am on the first day.
 The closest airport to Wakkanai City is Wakkanai Airport (WKJ).
 The airport shuttle bus for downtown Wakkanai is scheduled to connect with all the incoming flights from Tokyo and Sapporo.
 The cost is 700 yen per person.
 It is recommended that you arrive in Wakkanai the day before the tour starts, in this case, we are more than happy to assist you with booking your pre-tour accommodation.